 Consideration is given to expected future wage and salary levels, experience of employee departures, and periods of service.

 Expected future payments are discounted using market yields at the reporting date on high quality corporate bonds with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.

-13. Capital management

-THE GROUP'S CAPITAL MANAGEMENT OBJECTIVES
+13. CAPITAL MANAGEMENT